system76/tech-docs/src/models/addw3/repairs.md

 3. Gently remove the two antennas (highlighted red above) by pulling them up and away from the wireless card.
 4. Remove the retaining screw opposite the M.2 slot, highlighted yellow above.
-5. The card will pop up at an angle.
-Slide the card out of the M.2 slot.
+5. The wireless card will pop up at an angle.
+Remove the card from the M.2 slot.
 6. Insert the new wireless card into the M.2 slot.
 7. Replace the retaining screw.
 8. Attach the two antennas by aligning the circular fittings and pressing onto the wireless card.
 The connectors will snap into place. _Use caution when attaching the connectors; the pins can bend, break, or snap._